aws-observability/aws-otel-python-instrumentation/README.md

 > [!NOTE]
 > When agent observability is enabled (`AGENT_OBSERVABILITY_ENABLED=true`),
 > instrumentation is skipped when a conflicting third-party instrumentation is
 > detected for the same framework.
+You may set
+> `AWS_AGENTIC_INSTRUMENTATION=disabled` to disable all of the above
+> instrumentations if you are using another instrumentation source and automatic
-If the third-party instrumentation is
+> detection does not work.
+If another third-party instrumentation is installed,
-> installed but disabled, set `AWS_AGENTIC_INSTRUMENTATION=enabled` to force the
+> you may set `AWS_AGENTIC_INSTRUMENTATION=enabled` to force the above
-> ADOT instrumentation to load.
-Do not use this setting while the conflicting
+> instrumentations to load.
+We recommend that you do not use this setting because
-> instrumentation is active because both instrumentations may run and produce
-> duplicate or inconsistent telemetry.
+> both instrumentations may run and produce duplicate or inconsistent telemetry.

 ## Support